randoop/pascali-coverage/README.md

 the Pascali corpus.

 Notes:
 1. The default Pascali scripts run Randoop without the replacecall agent.
-This will remain broken until Randoop 4 is released and the Pascali scripts can be updated.
+This needs to be updated.
-2. If you find anything wrong with these instructions, please modify this document in the repository and submit a pull-request.
+2. If you find anything wrong with these instructions, please open an issue or a pull request.

 ## Setup